pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 The ClusterBuildpack is now deployed.
 Tanzu Build Service uses the latest available version to execute builds.
-All images that were built with older versions of the buildpack will begin to rebuild.
+All images that were built with older versions of the buildpack are rebuilt.

-When you upgrade Tanzu Application Platform, new buildpacks with higher versions are installed.
+When you upgrade Tanzu Application Platform, new buildpacks with later versions are installed.
 After an upgrade, the `ClusterBuildpack` created in this procedure is not needed and can be removed.